 There are other food interactions with Desyrel, but can’t be listed due to insufficient data.
 At this stage, it is important to seek the doctor’s advice before trying out any food with the drug.
 On a general note, Desyrel should not be used on an empty stomach.
 Using the drug on an empty stomach can result in greater side effects of Desyrel which include dizziness, lightheadedness, etc. Also, Trazodone weight gain is common when using the drug for a long period.

 Trazodone Interaction With Weed

 The concomitant use of Oleptro with weed is dangerous and should be avoided.
 Using them together increases the level or effect of Desyrel by affecting the hepatic/intestinal enzyme CYP3A4 metabolism.
 It also causes prolonged central nervous system and respiratory depression.
-Hence patients start experiencing side effects such as dizziness, drowsiness, confusion, and difficulty concentrating.
-Some people, especially the elderly, may also experience impairment in thinking, judgment, and lack of sleep.
+Hence patients start experiencing side effects such as difficulty concentrating, confusion, drowsiness, and dizziness.
+The elderly might also experience lack of sleep, impairment in thinking and judgment.
 However, Trazodone for insomnia can be prescribed by the doctor.

 Always Follow The Doctor’s Instructions

 Due to the numerous side effects of Desyrel, patients are most likely to experience severe, acute, and moderate interactions if used with another drug.
 At this point, it is highly advisable that patients follow the doctor’s prescription to prevent long-term health complications.
 Most people tend to ask this question: Is Trazodone a controlled substance?
 NO, it is not a controlled substance; it is a drug which is only available on prescription, with little potential for abuse.
 The average dosage prescribed by doctors is Trazodone 100mg